 1-2 days Face-to-Face workshop

 Additional information specific to this program

 Participants will need to prepare a short presentation with a maximum length of 5 minutes for the course without the use of a Powerpoint presentation.

-A workshop manual, a handbook in presentation and communication skills and a template for future presentations preparation will be provided onsite for the course participants.
+A workshop manual, a handbook in presentation and communication skills and a template for future presentation preparation will be provided onsite for the course participants.

 Materials for this program

-A room which can comfortably accommodate up to 14 participants, several flipcharts, markers, a projection device and space for break-out sessions.
+A room that can comfortably accommodate up to 14 participants, several flipcharts, markers, a projection device and space for break-out sessions.